|

 5 Stars

-few of us are brave enough to fight our corrupt government (politicians
+of US citizens, relatively few are brave enough to fight corruption

-for his role in a 'tax scam' that claims his income is
+government for his role in a 'tax scam' that claims his

-States income tax statutes and regulations.
-Perhaps, mere opinions
+followed the United States income tax statutes and regulations.

 Page two of his tax

-specifically citing sec.
-861 for a refund, essentially
+citing sec.
+861 for a refund, essentially saying that

-saying that his income is not on the list of taxable items or
+his income is not on the list of taxable items or sources.
+(Imagine

-sources.
-He appears to know the truth about the government's tax
+appears to know the truth about the government's tax scam since

-have actually read the regulations, considers the truth more important
+millions who have actually read the regulations, considers the

-than his own personal comforts?
-Though Snipes was acquitted,
+facts more important than his own personal comforts?
+Though Snipes

 this tax martyr risked 16 years in prison to obey the truth.
 And,

-to another such hero, former IRS agent Sherry Jackson [*interviewed
+hero.
+According to another such hero, former IRS agent Sherry

 The IRS now says: